 Argentina is synonymous with soccer or specifically Diego Maradona who seemingly single-handedly removed England from more than one World Cup campaign.
 But Argentina is one Latin American country where Europeans and even the English will feel at ease.
 Corned beef, the sultry tango, Buenos Aires and, naturally, football come to mind when thinking of Argentina.

-Our Argentinean Top 30 rankings were last updated in February 2016.
+Our Argentinean Top 50 rankings were last updated in June 2021.
 Click the link to read the story.